ddev/ddev/docs/content/users/quickstart.md

         ddev config
         ```

-        You'll see a message like:
+        You’ll see a message like:

         ```php
         An existing user-managed wp-config.php file has been detected!